LispCookbook/cl-cookbook/debugging.md

 It presents the error message, available actions (*restarts*), and the backtrace.
 A few remarks:

-- the restarts are programmable, we can create our owns,
+- the restarts are programmable, we can create our own
-- in Slime, press `v` on a stacktrace to be redirected to the source file at the right line,
+- in Slime, press `v` on a stack trace frame to view the corresponding source file location
-- hit enter on a frame for more details,
+- hit enter on a frame for more details
 - we can explore the functionality with the menu that should appear in our editor.
 See the "break" section below for a few more commands (eval in frame, etc).